Where do I get an Arizona business license to operate my business?

 The basic types of licensing in Arizona are highlighted below:

-If you are selling a product or engaging in a service subject to transaction privilege tax, you will most likely need to obtain the state transaction privilege tax (TPT) license from the Arizona Department of Revenue (commonly referred to as a sales tax, resale, wholesale, vendor or tax license) and a transaction privilege tax or business/occupational license from the city(ies) in which you are based and/or operate.
+If you are selling a product or engaging in a service subject to transaction privilege tax, you will most likely need to obtain the state transaction privilege tax (TPT) license from the Arizona Department of Revenue (commonly referred to as a sales tax, resale, wholesale, vendor or tax license).
 See our TPT Licensing section for more information.

 REGULATORY (PROFESSIONAL/SPECIAL) LICENSING/PERMITS